rdelval/database/sharding/shardingjson/write-apps-json-shardkeys/write-apps-json-shardkeys.md

-# Write Apps to Insert JSON using shard keys
+# Write Apps to Insert JSON using Shard Keys

 ## Introduction

-In this lab, you will setup a non-sharded database application.
-You will migrate the schema and data to the sharded database in the next lab.
-The demo java application is designed for sharded database, but also can work with the non-sharded database with a little modified.
-In order to save the resource, we will use a PDB in the shard3 host to simulate a non-sharded instance.
+In this lab, you will run Java and Python code that will connect to a Shard in our Sharded Database using a shard key and then insert a new JSON document into that shard.

+Note that the Lab consists of Java and Python code that perform essentially the same task.
+Participants are welcome to run through the entire Lab, running both Java and Python code.
+No conflicts will arise.
+But for those interested only in **Java**, only Tasks 1 and 2 are necessary here.
+For those only interested in **Python**, only Tasks 3 and 4 are necessary here.

 *Estimated Lab Time:* 30 minutes.